Explore UCD

 How will my Feedback be Delivered?

-Feedback on the first two assignments is provided in the form of comments and a grade within two weeks of the submission deadline.
+Feedback on the essay is provided in the form of comments and a grade within two weeks of the submission deadline.

 Name Role